sample-accelerators/hello-fun/kubernetes/tap/DEPLOYING.md

 tanzu apps workload apply -f kubernetes/workload.yaml
 ```

-If you would like deploy the code from tyour local workin directory you can use the following command:
+If you would like deploy the code from your local working directory you can use the following command:

 ```
 tanzu apps workload create hello-fun -f kubernetes/workload.yaml \